-First of all note that the Landing Page is not enabled by default in our themes (except Fluida, which still does things a bit differently, as we’ll discover along the way).
+First of all note that the Landing Page is not enabled by default in our themes.
 To activate it you will need to go into your WordPress’ Reading Settings or the Static Frontpage panel in the customizer and choose a static page as your homepage (you may need to create a new empty page first).

-Note: Fluida (as of version 1.3.x) works in reverse, by displaying the Landing Page when no static page is assigned.
-We will adjust this behaviour and bring it in sync with our other themes in the next major update.
+Note: Fluida (up until version 126.96.36.199) works in reverse, by displaying the Landing Page when no static page is assigned.

 The landing page displays its constituent elements in a certain order (not currently configurable):